homer-yttc/gatsby-baseline/README.md

 ## Failures
 ⚰️ [gatsby-plugin-root-import](https://github.com/mongkuen/gatsby-plugin-root-import), because `import x from '../../../y` paths are a bulls8it standard to live by :P
 > The concept of moving away from awkwardly linked files is desirable, as it can be hard to move files around later in refactors.
-However, IDE support has no concepts of where you're referencing these methods and components from sadly, and as such breaks the ability to jump to definition.
-As such, as practical as it is to want a clean manageable way to associate files, it didn't pan out in actual use.
+However, IDE support has no concept of where you're referencing these methods and components from sadly.
+As such, this breaks the ability to jump to definitions which is a detriment to workflow.
+So as practical as it is to want a clean manageable way to associate files, it just didn't pan out in actual usage.

 ### Inspiration taken from:
 [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default)<br/>